-India has taken since.
-This book reads like a forewarning of the many policy pitfalls and disasters that have become the stuff of history since its publication.
+Ironically, it was the rarity of his perspective that relegated Charan Singh's ideas and politics to the sidelines, with few willing to accept his capability of the intellect.
+10 That has not taken away from its prescience in the light of the course that the agricultural landscape of India has taken since.
+This book reads like a forewarning of the many policy pitfalls and disasters that have become the stuff of history since its time.
 An examination of its elements, therefore, bear serious consideration, especially since agrarian distress continues to haunt the Indian countryside to the present day.